 High blood pressure (hypertension) affects about 1 in 3 adults in the U.S. But, this health problem doesn’t just affect adults.
 The number of kids with high blood pressure is going up.
 This may be because of the growing number of kids who are overweight.
 Poor diets and decreased physical activity are having a harmful effect on kids' health.

 High blood pressure is a major risk factor for heart disease.
 It is also the main risk factor for stroke.
 Kids with high blood pressure have a greater risk for high blood pressure as adults.
 High blood pressure in childhood is also linked to hardening of the arteries (atherosclerosis) in early adulthood.

 Systolic pressure is the top number in a blood pressure reading.
 This number is the pressure in arteries when the heart contracts.
 Diastolic pressure is the bottom number in a blood pressure reading.
 This is the pressure in the arteries between heartbeats, when the heart relaxes.

 Parents and healthcare providers should urge kids with high blood pressure to make lifestyle changes.
 This includes losing weight, exercising more, and eating a healthier diet.
-In some cases, your child's healthcare provider may also give him or her 2 medicine to help control blood pressure.
+In some cases, your child's healthcare provider may also give your child medicine to help control blood pressure.

 Regular exercise helps control weight and may keep blood pressure in check.
 Regular exercise means 30 to 60 minutes of physical activity on most days.
 Activities that involve sitting should be limited to less than 2 hours a day.

 A healthy diet for a child with high blood pressure should include: